-Palliative Care (minor only)
+Palliative Care/Oncology (minor only)

-Hospice and palliative care services within VA focus on providing intervention and support to vets who have serious life threatening/limiting conditions.
-This rotation at HSTMVH involves working as a member of the Palliative Care Consult Team (PCCT) and as the psychologist working with the Hematology/Oncology service-in addition to the provision of ongoing outpatient therapy services with seriously ill patients.
-The intern will work toward developing the knowledge, skills and experience necessary to address the psychological challenges-adjustment issues, coping, healthcare decision-making, mood/anxiety related concerns -affecting veterans and their families as they deal with the vet's serious, life threatening illnesses and end of life concerns.
-Interns may perform suicide assessments; cognitive evaluations; capacity assessments; goals of care conversations; individual therapy; family and caregiver support; and assist to promote communication between the vet and his significant relations.
-The Heme/Onc component of the rotation will involve providing services in the infusion center, outpatient therapy, and also on demand evaluation and assistance to vets as requested by the Heme/Onc staff (RN's, SW, medical team).
+Hospice and palliative care services within VA focus on providing intervention and support to veterans who have serious life threatening/limiting conditions.
+This rotation at HSTMVH involves working as a member of the Palliative Care Consult Team (PCCT) and as the psychologist working with the Oncology service-in addition to the provision of ongoing outpatient therapy services with seriously ill patients.
+The intern will work toward developing the knowledge, skills and experience necessary to address the psychological challenges-adjustment issues, coping, healthcare decision-making, mood/anxiety related concerns -affecting veterans and their families as they navigate serious illnesses and end of life concerns.
+Interns may perform suicide assessments; cognitive evaluations; capacity assessments; goals of care conversations; individual therapy; family and caregiver support; and assist to promote communication between the veteran and their loved ones.
+The Oncology component of the rotation will involve providing services in the infusion clinic, outpatient therapy, and also on demand evaluation and assistance to veterans as requested by Oncology staff (RN's, SW, medical team).
 Interns will also be expected to participate in treatment team meetings as available, offer team consultation as needed, participate in training, and communicate regularly with multiple professionals across disciplines-e.g. treating nursing, medical and social work staff-as well as specialty providers.
-In addition to the skills noted above this rotation does include a focus on psychological care of those with grave or terminal illnesses, and the nature of end of life care, death, resuscitation efforts and the VA Life Sustaining Treatment Decisions Initiative."
+In addition to the skills noted above this rotation does include a focus on psychological care of those with grave or terminal illnesses, and the nature of end of life care, death, resuscitation efforts and the VA Life Sustaining Treatment Decisions Initiative.